 Lisa Zucker, MSW, LCSW, CT

-Lisa Zucker is a Licensed Clinical Social Worker and Certified Thanatologist with a private practice in South Florida.
-She specializes her work with individuals, families, and groups who have experienced illnesses and losses of all kinds.
+Lisa Zucker, owner of Grief TREE, is a Licensed Clinical Social Worker and Certified Thanatologist with a private practice in South Florida.
+Lisa and her team of clinicians offer therapeutic services to people who have experienced losses of all kinds.
 In 2018, Lisa was honored to be awarded Social Worker of the Year by the National Association of Social Workers Broward chapter.
 She has served on boards including Healthy Mothers Healthy Babies infant mortality review board and the Area Agency on Aging and Aging & Disability Resource Center for Broward County.
 Following the tragic events in 2019 at Marjory Stoneman Douglas High School in Parkland, Lisa was a founding member of Professionals United for Parkland where she served on the board, assisted with trainings, provides pro-bono services to families impacted by the shooting, and continues to serve in an advisory capacity.
 During this time, Lisa also became trained in additional trauma interventions including EMDR.
-In addition to caring for her patients and serving the community, Lisa is passionate about educating people and presenting on topics related to grief, loss, and trauma.
+After unexpectedly losing her father in 2019 and her brother in 2021, Lisa expanded her therapy practice to reach more people who are grieving or had experienced trauma, knowing that this helped continue her family legacy of serving the community and caring for others.